shaffeeullah/NEISA-rankings/README.md

 0.5
 0.0
 If there were more teams (ex: RankCalculator.CalculateScoreTable(18, 16, "A")) it would print out the same thing but for 18, 17, and 16 teams.

+For Mike to run the python file:
+NOTE: Case matters in the following commands.
+Open Terminal
+Type "neisa"
+Type "python3 Runner.py"